buraksatar/buraksatar.github.io/_pages/about.md

 * 09/2021: Our first paper is also accepted by an [ICCV Workshop](https://sites.google.com/view/srvu-iccv21-workshop).
 * 07/2021: Attended [PAISS AI Summer School](https://project.inria.fr/paiss/), and presented a poster.
 * 05/2021: One paper accepted by ICIP.
-* 01/2020: Started to do PhD in School of Computer Science and Engineering, NTU.
+* 01/2020: Started to do PhD in the School of Computer Science and Engineering, NTU.
 * 08/2018: Successfully defended my MSc thesis.
 * 06/2018: One paper accepted by ICANN, with [student travel award](https://e-nns.org/student-awards/winners-2018/).